BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 *  Tell me about a time you had to compromise in order to satisfy a customer.

 * **Answer :** I tend to keep a healthy work life balance so that my productivity never goes down and it always increases but for qalara I had to compromise my generous holiday vacation time for myself where I planned to go home but  to make sure that the new client would like the demo but customer liking the demo and onboarding with us as the new customer made it all worth it
+* **Answer** and for recent infra related stuff I was bit working lately inorder to manage both my semester end examinations and internship work as both are eqaully important so it was the time I had to compromise for satisfaction of both the things

 *  How do you get to an understanding of what the customer’s needs are?
 * **Answer** currently I am working as a data scientist where I am learning both the SDE and data science part.
 Here the customers come to us without much technical knowledge of what they require and can only provide me with the details of the aesthetic that they expect in the final product.
-I believe that great customer service is not only about doing what they ask us to do but about anticipating what they truly require and exceeding their expectation.
+I believe that great customer service is not only about doing what they ask us to do but about anticipating what they truly require and exceeding their expectation. so we try to gain some knowledge in their domain and try to map their requirements with the domain knowledge inorder to provide them with the best experience that we can

 * How do you anticipate your customer’s needs ?
 (Customer Obsession, Innovation, thinking beyond limits and deliver great results)
 * **Answer** I tried to be updated in their field of business and think in the point of the customer of my current customer and why would I choose him instead of others in the same field and in  that way I'll try to understand the customer's need